 Yasmin Williams is a solo acoustic guitar innovator challenging the boundaries of her instrument.
 Based in northern Virginia, Williams crafts evocative instrumental compositions with deft fret work that’s uniquely percussive and captivatingly melodic.
 “Through the Woods,” which comes from the new album “Urban Driftwood,” features a mesmerizing mix of rhythmic tapping and gentle fingerpicking and hits the senses much like an idyllic stroll through a dense forest. —J.F.

 Allman Brothers Band “Hot’Lanta”

 Young Duane Allman had two passions: guitars and motorcycles.
 The former made him a rock icon, while a tragic accident on the latter ended his life too soon.
 Allman’s genius is again captured on “Hot’Lanta,” a jazz-infused jam taken from “Down in Texas ‘71,” a live Allman Brothers Band set captured just weeks before his death.
 Proceeds from this new live release will benefit the Big House, the Macon, Ga., home that served as the breeding ground for the South’s first true rock and roll band. —D.S.

-While dealing with mental health struggles, indie folk singer-songwriter Elijah Wolf found solace in long-distance runs, which he used “as an opportunity to meditate” and also generate ideas for his new album, the optimistic “Brighter Lightning.”
+While dealing with mental health struggles, indie-folk singer-songwriter Elijah Wolf found solace in long-distance runs, which he used “as an opportunity to meditate” and also generate ideas for his new album, the optimistic “Brighter Lighting.”
 The retro-hued title track ruminates on acceptance and also showcases a fuller sound for Wolf, who recruited Wilco’s Nels Cline to add his distinctive guitar textures to the song and throughout the album. —J.F.